Joseph Cambone, Dean

 Combined Undergraduate/Graduate Programs with a second major in Teacher Education (4+1)

-Students who major in the listed content areas also have 4+1 program options leading to a joint bachelor’s and master’s degree with initial licensure to teach in Massachusetts public schools in:
+Students who major in any of the listed content areas also have 4+1 program options leading to a joint bachelor’s and master’s degree with initial licensure to teach in Massachusetts public schools in:

 - Physical Education

-This path also offers the option of earning a second initial license in Special Education or Teaching English to Speakers of Other Languages by completing additional courses which may require summer coursework
+This path offers the option of earning a second initial license in Special Education or Teaching English to Speakers of Other Languages by completing additional courses which may require summer coursework.

 Educational Studies Minor

-Students in any major outside of education can choose educational studies as a minor to explore an interest in our varied systems of education.
+Students in any major outside of education can choose educational studies as a minor to explore our varied systems of education.
 The minor requires 15 credits of education electives.
+Education electives can be found by searching the following prefixes: EDU, EDC, EEC, EDS.
 Students interested in pursuing a teaching license at the graduate level should speak with an education advisor about using the education minor as a bridge to a graduate initial licensure teacher preparation program.

 Programs in the School of Education

-The Educational Studies concentration is a four year program that leads students to pursue a chosen career path in areas such as community education, international education, out-of-school programming, or higher education.
-With a heavy internship focus and coursework in grant writing, recruiting participant interest, and educational planning graduates are ready to pursue work in education oriented for- and non-profit venues or to move on to graduate programming.
+The Educational Studies concentration is a four-year program that leads students to pursue a chosen career path in areas such as community education, international education, out-of-school programming, or higher education.
+With a heavy internship focus and coursework in grant writing, recruiting participant interest, and educational planning graduates are ready to pursue work in education oriented for- and non-profit venues or to move on to graduate school.
+Students who select the TESOL (Teaching English to Speakers of Other Languages) option will be ready to go abroad to teach English as a foreign language or to work in adult education settings.
+Students interested in teaching in the public schools will require graduate coursework to complete state teacher license requirements.

 The 4+1 programs offer a joint bachelor’s and master’s degree for students in a variety of concentrations and content areas.

-The combined bachelors and masters 4+1 in elementary and early childhood programs are designed to send expertly prepared, experienced teachers into our public school classrooms.
+The combined bachelors and masters 4+1 in elementary and early childhood programs are designed to send expertly prepared, experienced teachers into our public schools.
 Our programs combine intensive, early experiences in our partner schools with rigorous academic expectations.

-During their first two years at the university, potential 4+1 early childhood and elementary education candidates are advised to complete their general education requirements, their required education support courses, and to make headway into their mandatory content major.
+During their first two years at the university, potential 4+1 early childhood and elementary education candidates are advised to complete their general education requirements, their required education support courses, and to progress towards completing their chosen minor.
+Students will take 1-3 education courses each semester for the first four semesters that emphasize the role of social justice in education, review the elementary curriculum with a focus on whose stories are told and how to incorporate diverse perspectives, and build the core skills needed for teaching.

-Prior to February 1, spring of their sophomore year, all candidates for the 4+1 programs must pass the Communication & Literacy MTEL and elementary candidates must also pass the math subtest of the General Curriculum MTEL, have a cumulative GPA of 3.0 or better, and obtain a work habits recommendation from a faculty member.
-Students who meet these standards will be invited to complete a proctored writing sample and to interview before a faculty panel.
-Students who are found eligible for the program will be informed prior to spring advising of their sophomore year.
+In the spring of their sophomore year, all candidates for the 4+1 programs are encouraged to have passed the Communication & Literacy MTEL, are required to have a cumulative GPA of 3.0 or better and must obtain a work habits recommendation from a faculty member.
+Students who meet these standards will be invited to complete a writing sample and to interview before a faculty panel.
+Students who are found eligible for the program will be informed by the end of their sophomore year.

-4+1 programs are also available for students planning to teach a specific content or specialized area.
-Candidates seeking a teaching license in English, history math, physical education, Spanish, or theatre will complete a major in the in the field of knowledge for which the teaching license is sought, along with the minor in teacher education.
+4+1 programs are also available for candidates seeking a secondary teaching license in biology, English, history, math, physical education, or Spanish.
+Students will complete a major in that field of knowledge, along with the second major in teacher education.

 School of Education Student Support Office

 In 2014, the School of Education opened the doors to its Student Services Center.
 This office, located in the Sullivan Building, room 304, serves the needs of students affiliated with School of Education.
-From advising and licensure questions, to MTEL (Massachusetts test for educator licensure) preparation, and a comfortable place to study between classes, the staff of this office is there day and evening to support students in their programs.
+From advising and licensure questions, to MTEL (Massachusetts test for educator licensure) preparation, and a comfortable place to study between classes, the staff of this office is there every day and two evenings a week to support students in their programs.

 Lifespan of Licensure Courses